arnask/LogFinder/README.md

 git clone https://github.com/arnask/LogFinder.git
 ```

-### 2. Start Docker and Navigate to the Project Directory
+### 2. Start Docker and navigate to the project directory

-Ensure Docker is running, then open a terminal and navigate to the project directory:
+Ensure Docker is running.
+Then open a terminal and navigate to the project directory, where docker-compose.yml is located:

 ```bash
 cd path-to-the-project/LogFinder
 ```

-### 3. Run the MongoDB Database with Docker Compose
+### 3. Run the MongoDB database in Docker container

 To run the MongoDB database in a Docker container, use the following command: